Sark: Oblivious Integrity Without Global State: Design, Implementation and Architecture

 \subsubsection{Client}

 The Client is the interface by which a USO asset can be transacted.
-The USO asset could be built to accommodate and wrap an off-the-shelf existing solution, such as GNU Taler, or a custom one.
-It simply needs to satisfy the requirements of the Client in order to be transacted with Sark.
-We discuss USO assets in more detail in Section 3.2.
-The Client both submits a commitment in the form of a hash of a new asset transaction to the corresponding Porter (specified by the asset's initial, or previous update, as described in Section 3.3) and receives the Porter's acknowledgment of the commitment, and a proof of inclusion that is used to extend its Proof of Provenance (POP).
-The POP is an asset cryptographic audit trail, composed of the Merkle proofs for each update, demonstrating that every state transition was registered by the designated Porter and anchored in the corresponding Validator ledger roots.
+The USO asset can be built to accommodate and wrap an off-the-shelf existing solution, such as GNU Taler, or a custom one,\footnote{As described in the Protocol section, the assumption is that one-time public keys are used, so the obvious design would be a Hierarchical Deterministic (HD) structure.} provided that it satisfies the requirements of the Porter Client API.

+The Client both submits a commitment in the form of a signed hash of a new asset transaction to the corresponding Porter (specified by the asset's initial, or previous update, as described in Section 3.2) and receives the Porter's acknowledgment of the commitment, and a Proof of Inclusion that is used to extend its Proof of Provenance (POP).